jojomickymack/reverie001/src/ratpack/public/blog_data/ruby_linked_list/linked_list.md

 A node construct that contains the value and a reference to the next element are core to the linked list - the rest of the implementation if to find the end of the list so a new element can be appended, finding a node in order to append after it and trading 'next' references with it, or deletion, which is finding the node before the element to be deleted and overwriting it with the one that was next.

 The implementation is short enough to just paste in here, one thing I wanted to be able to do was add in a nested array, or even another nested linked list.
 That's easy, it's just printing it out that's kind of messy, as with Ruby you can override the to_s method which gets called by print.

+This can easily be converted to a doubly linked list by including a 'previous' field in the node.

 	class Node
         attr_accessor :next